drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ### Other Drugs in This Class

-The design of Captopril enabled other companies to develop further ACE inhibitors for treatment of hypertension, some of them are shown below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/other-drugs-this-class-2248042e'><i class='fa fa-play' aria-hidden='true'></i></button>The design of Captopril enabled other companies to develop further ACE inhibitors for treatment of hypertension, some of them are shown below.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.